-- Contact the police to make a full report- Be prepared to give as much information as you can regarding your vehicle and the circumstances surrounding its disappearance.
-You will generally be asked for your license plate number, make, model and year of your car.
+- Contact the police to make a full report – Be prepared to give as much information as possible regarding your vehicle and the circumstances surrounding its disappearance.
+You will generally be asked for your license plate number, make, model, and year of your car.
 If you have the vehicle identification number, also referred to as a VIN, it can be helpful.
 You can usually find it on your insurance card or car registration.
-Let the officer taking the report know of any dents, paint discoloration, or any other features that would distinguish it from other vehicles.
-If you had any valuables or other possessions in your vehicle, you will also want to let the officer know so it can be listed on your stolen vehicle report.
+Let the officer taking the report know of any dents, paint discoloration, or other features that would distinguish it from other vehicles.
+If you had any valuables or other possessions in your car, you would also want to let the officer know so it can be listed on your stolen vehicle report.

-- Check with local impound lots- In the event that your car has been recovered after being stolen, or that you parked where you were not supposed to and your car was towed, it is a good idea to check with local impound lots to see if they might, by chance, have your car.
+- Check with local impound lots – If your car has been recovered after being stolen or that you parked where you were not supposed to.
+If your vehicle was towed, it is a good idea to check with local impound lots to see if they might, by chance, have your car.

-After you have taken the proper steps, there are other things to be aware of while waiting to see if your car will be recovered.
-Often car insurance policies will reimburse you for the cost of a rental car or public transportation while you do not have your car.
+After taking the proper steps, there are other things to be aware of while waiting to see if your car will be recovered.
+Often car insurance policies will reimburse you for the cost of a rental car or public transportation.
+At the same time, you do not have your vehicle.

-During this time, you should also maintain communication with the police department where your stolen vehicle report was filed.
-If your car turns up or someone else finds it, be sure to immediately contact the police department and the insurance company.
+You should also maintain communication with the police department where your stolen vehicle report was filed during this time.
+Then, if your car turns up or someone else finds it, be sure to contact the police department and the insurance company immediately.
 According to the National Highway Traffic Safety Administration (NHTSA), about 57 percent of stolen cars are eventually recovered.

-Most insurance policies with full coverage will provide compensation for the full value of your vehicle if it is not recovered.
-Policy terms can vary from one company to the next, however, you will usually receive a check for the value of your vehicle about 30 days after your claim was filed.
-However, if your car was recovered, but suffered any damages, your car insurance company will cover that as well.
-Some car insurance companies may pay for the cost up front and others will require you to be reimbursed.
+Most insurance policies with full coverage will provide compensation for the total value of your vehicle if it is not recovered.
+Policy terms can vary from one company to the next, however, you will usually receive a check for the value of your vehicle about 30 days after your auto insurance claim was filed.
+However, if your car was recovered but suffered any damages, your car insurance company will cover that as well.
+Some car insurance companies may pay for the cost upfront, and others require you to be reimbursed.
 Check with your own insurance company regarding their policies regarding these situations.

 Since many drivers will choose not to have additional coverage on their vehicle above what is required by their local laws, you are not alone.
-Although realizing after the fact that you do not have an auto policy that will cover your expenses should your car become the victim of theft, you do have some recourse.
+Although you realize that you do not have an auto policy that will cover your expenses should your car become the victim of theft, you do have some recourse.
 You can start by contacting a civil attorney to represent you.
 If your vehicle happens to be recovered, you can sue the person responsible in civil court.
 This is in addition to any criminal charges they may face.
-If you are able to get a civil judgment in your favor, the offender will be legally required to pay you.
+If you can get a civil judgment in your favor, the offender will be legally required to pay you.
 The only drawback is they may not have the assets or cash to pay you back.